Mat1020/Button-RaspPi/README.md

 button = Button(2)
 </pre>

-The 'button.wait_for_press()' method makes that the next line is going to run after pressing the button
+The 'button.wait_for_press()' method makes that the next line is going to run after pressing the button-keep on mind that this method is often use on a **while loop**
 <pre>
 button.wait_for_press()
 </pre>